 A discovery made by researchers at Columbia and Vanderbilt University, published in Nature Medicine magazine, could prolong the life of damaged lungs up to 4 days after the death of the donor and keep them viable for transplantation.

 For eight years, the research team worked on a system to restore the damaged lungs.
 By 2017, the research team had already managed to restore the cross circulation of the lungs outside the body, and by 2019 they had managed to regenerate severely damaged pig lungs.

 For this new study, the researchers removed six lungs from deceased patients who were not suitable for transplantation.
 Each lung was placed in a plastic box attached to an artificial respirator.
 Each lung was then connected to a large vein in the neck of a live pig.
 Immunosuppressants were then added to the circulatory system composed of the pig and the human lungs.

-After 24 hours of cross circulation, the lungs were recovered: The lung cells were able to supply oxygen again.
+After 24 hours of cross circulation, the lungs recovered: The lung cells were able to supply oxygen again.

 “The results are like science fiction: within 24 hours the lungs seemed to be viable, and laboratory tests confirmed that they had been revived,” write the authors of the study in Nature Medicine.

 Although further research is needed before this cross-circulation becomes a clinical reality, these initial results are particularly encouraging and could significantly increase the number of viable lungs for transplantation.

 “As a lung transplant surgeon, I have seen that many patients do not receive the lung transplants they desperately need.
 I find this work fascinating and hope that this technology will make more donor lungs available,” said Zachary Kon, director of the lung transplant program at NYU Langone Health, who did not participate in the study.